Galileo88/JNSQ/planetdescriptions.md

 ----
 ### Lindor
-The seventh major planet, Lindor is amazingly large and is the same kind as Jool.
+The sixth major planet, Lindor is amazingly large and is the same kind as Jool.
 Its swirls are fainter and calmer, instilling a particularly restful feeling into onlookers.
 A critical question has been raised recently- whether Lindor contains water or chocolate.

 #### Krel
 This small pale world orbits its parent very closely, and was very hard to distinguish until a lead astronomer lost his telescope and had to obtain a new and shinier one.
 He became very concerned for his age when he noted Krel's vainy appearance.